pnashmsft/chatbot-ui/README.md

     * Registry: The container registry name created for this effort
     * Image: azurechat-ui
     * Tag: the appropriate tag
-    * Pull Image over VNET: best choice for your needs
+    * Pull Image over VNET: or the best choice for your needs
     * Continuous Deployment: Off
     * Webhook URL: Default Value